Family Wild Pottery

 No previous experience of pottery is necessary.
 Groups are kept small to allow for individual attention and a satisfying learning experience.
 Parents/adults are responsible for their child at all times during the course.

 If you’re looking for an in-depth understanding of the processes involved, Wild Pottery Level 1 is for you.
-Family Wild Pottery doens’t cover the technicals, its focus is the enjoyment of the immersive experience.
+Family Wild Pottery’s focus is the enjoyment of the immersive experience, it doesn’t cover the technicals.

 I thought this would be boring, but it’s fun.
 Isaac, aged 7.
 Brighton

-Accommodation.
-Camping on site: the farm venue will always make space for people coming to my courses, and details about arranging this are sent to you when you book.
+Accommodation: the farm venue will always make camping space available for people coming to my courses, and details about arranging this are sent to you when you book.

 Camping is available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options- cosy bell tents and cabins with wood-burners.
 The cost of staying at the farm isn’t included in the cost of the course

-*I’m committed to the ratio of 1 adult/1 child per booking so that I can support everyone in having an enjoyable, quality time.
-Families of 1 adult/2 children may bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
-Families of 2 adults/1 child may bring a friend/cousin of their child and book 2 places.
+*I’m committed to the ratio of 1 adult/1 child (over age 7) per booking so that I can support everyone in having an enjoyable, quality time.
+Families of 1 adult/2 children might bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
+Families of 2 adults/1 child might bring a friend/cousin of their child and book 2 places.

 The clay: Native Hands has a special agreement with the farm venue to dig small amounts of clay with participants on Wild Pottery courses.
 This permission does not extend to people who are not part of the group on the day of the course.